-A good custody schedule is going to depend on what works for the child as well as the schedules of each parent.
-Coparenting with a 50/50 schedule requires communication with the other parent and a commitment to putting the child first.
+A good custody schedule is going to depend on what works for the child's schedule and the schedules of each parent.
+Co-parenting with a 50/50 schedule requires communication with the other parent and a commitment to putting the child first.
 These schedules focus on ensuring that the child receives equal time with each parent.
-50/50 Custody schedules work well for parents who live relatively close, which makes exchanges of the child easier.
+50/50 custody schedules work well for parents who live close because it makes exchanges of the child easier.
 Some examples of common 50/50 schedules are the 2-2-3, 2-2-5-5, and 3-3-4-4 which are defined in greater detail above.

 Who is the custodial parent in 50/50 custody?

-Who the custodial parent is must be outlined in a custody agreement.
+Who has custody is outlined in the custody agreement.
 In a truly 50/50 custody and placement scenario, there is no custodial parent because each parent has equal rights.
-However, there are instances of split custody where one parent has final decision-making authority if the parties cannot come to an agreement.
+However, there are instances of uneven custody where one parent has final decision-making authority if the parties cannot come to an agreement.